mlatu-lang/mlatu/docs/index.md

 ## What is Mlatu?

-Mlatu is a statically-typed purely-functional concatenative high-level programming language.
+Mlatu is a statically-typed purely-functional concatenative high-level programming language on the BEAM VM.
 That's a bit of a mouthful, so let's break that down.

 ### Statically typed